 From an early morning appointment to check an ear infection that would not get better, the family was referred immediately to UPMC Children’s Hospital of Pittsburgh.
 By the evening, Hannah’s family learned their child had Leukemia.

 Holly Hannah says, “I never thought it would happen to us.
 This happens to other people.
 She was a perfect baby and never had any problems.
 I couldn’t believe that she had cancer.”

-Hannah’s doctor, Peter Shaw, MD, is manipulating cord blood stem cells in hopes of shortening the time it takes for platelets in cord blood to find a home in the recipient’s marrow.
-Dr. Shaw believes that by giving an enriched cord blood product to patients, their platelets will come back more quickly after transplant.
-The use of umbilical cord blood in transplant is another area of focus at Children’s Hospital of Pittsburgh.
+At UPMC Children's Hospital, physician-scientists are manipulating cord blood stem cells in hopes of shortening the time it takes for platelets in cord blood to find a home in the recipient’s marrow.
+They believe that by giving an enriched cord blood product to patients, their platelets will come back more quickly after transplant.
+The use of umbilical cord blood in transplant is another area of focus at UPMC Children’s.
 Cord blood is used the same way bone marrow is in transplant, except that a perfect match is not necessary for cord blood transplantation to attain the same positive outcome.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: